liafardi/ai-job-market-analysis/README.md

-# ai-job-market-analysis
+# AI Job Market Analysis (R)
 Analysis of salary trends in the AI job market using R

+## Overview
+This project analyzes salary trends and key factors influencing compenstation in the AI job market.

 ## Dataset
 The dataset used in this project is publicly available on Kaggle:
 [Global AI Job Market & Salary Trends 2025] https://www.kaggle.com/datasets/bismasajjad/global-ai-job-market-and-salary-trends-2025

--The data includes job roles, salaries, experience levels, locations, etc.
-## Data Source
-Dataset obtained from Kaggle and used for educational and analytical purposes.

-## Overview
-This project analyzes salary trends and key factors influencing compenstation in the AI job market.

 ## Objectives
 - Analyze salary distribution across roles and regions